qiaoyujing/qjAR/README.md

 # qjAR
-this is my code about ar
+this is my code about AR
+master